 I was pleased to see that the hotel is located on one of the most photogenic streets, Caleta de las Monjas.
 Walking down Caleta de as Monjas will bring you passed the most charming alleyway behind the hotel.
 This charming alley is adorned with cobblestone steps and white iron furnishing.

 Caleta de San Juan weaves down toward the water to Plazuela La Rogativa.
 Plazuela La Rogativa has sweeping views of the coast as well as fortified walls.

 I felt like a Spanish princess in our Double Vista Room, with the Juliette Balcony overlooking the plaza and cathedral.
 The room felt spacious with the high ceilings.
-I simply adored the details, which echoed the design from the rest of the hotel; from the wrought iron headboards to the black and white tiled floor.
+I adored the details, which echoed the design from the rest of the hotel; from the wrought iron headboards to the black and white tiled floor.
 With only 58 rooms, each room on the property will make you feel like you’re a special guest.
-While Hotel Conveto has a historic feel, the rooms have all the modern necessities.
+While Hotel Convento has a historic feel, the rooms have all the modern necessities.
 This is one of the most uniquely beautiful hotels I have ever stayed in.
-I did not feel like I was in a hotel at all, rather an old-world home that I had the honor of staying at.
+I did not feel like I was in a hotel at all, but rather an old-world home that I had the honor of staying at.

 There are two restaurants at Hotel El Convento including Patio del Nispero and El Picoteo serving a variety of food from gourmet delicacies to Spanish tapas.
 The food is fresh and flavorful thanks to the herb and vegetable garden on the property.

 I had the delight of lunching at Patio del Níspero, the restaurant on property at Hotel El Convento.
 I indulged in burger sliders, a gourmet truffle flatbread, and homemade strawberry sorbet.
 Lunch was absolutely delightful!
 Yet, I’ve heard that dinner here is even better!